Updated September 2013

 Can I combine Myki Pass and Myki Money?

 Yes.
-A single Myki card can have a Pass for travel in your usual zone or zones, and also have Money loaded on it for occasional trips into other zones (which will include V/Line, once Myki becomes valid for V/Line services).
+A single Myki card can have a Pass for travel in your usual zone or zones, and also have Money loaded on it for occasional trips into other zones, including V/Line services.

 Can I get a refund if I no longer need the Myki Pass I purchased?